shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 13

+I've started with the lesson 19 AWS Management through API.
+Finally coding experience!

+**Link of the day**

+Pramp is a free, online peer-2-peer platform for practicing technical interviews.
+I have unlimited credits, by using this invite link you have extra credits https://www.pramp.com/invt/zp2zZzWPGxFWGr5yLnQg

+**Quote of the day:**

+*"Technical skill is mastery of complexity, while creativity is mastery of simplicity."* — Christopher Zeeman

+---

 ### Day 12

 Lesson 18 AWS Management.
 Infrastructure as code lets you store your configs in version control systems which is a huge advantage.